KantaraInitiative/DistributedAssurance/OpenID Self Issued Identifier.md

 Some thoughts:
 * Key is stored in a pfx file that is encrypted to a user secret.
 * Key is contained in a remove data store and can be restored if the user is authenticated.
 * Key could be shared between multiple user devices and any one could back up the other.
+(Android already enables this.)
 * A new key could be generated and bound the the user's PUID.
+* WebAuthn dual PRF function that takes two salts are returns two keys.
+That with 2FA to get decrytption key for user secret.
+* OpenID Moderna Account forward spec OpenID Connect Account Porting https://openid.net/specs/openid-connect-account-porting-1_0.html
+* John Bradely: You could also include the WebAuthn credentialID in the did document as part of bootstraping info.
+Only the person with the authenticator would be able to decrypt the user secrets into the wallet.
+The following two helper functions can be used to enable recovery.
-* A key fob is created that can be used to initialize the user's identity on any device.
+* A FIDO / Web AuthN key is created on a key fob that can be used to initialize the user's identity on any device.
 * A QR could could be used to provide the secret information to unlock the user's secrets.

 ### 5.3 Persistent User ID